cecia234/CV2020/README.md

 Files _T*_ contain the code for task _*_.

-I splitted task 3 in two files, to avoid confusion.
+I splitted Task 3 in two files, to avoid confusion.
 The first task is contained in _T3.m_ and the second in _T3SVM.m_.
-Second task requires _DAG.m_ file, that contains the DAG implementation used.
+_T3SVM.m_ requires _DAG.m_ file, that contains the DAG implementation used.